 No condition or activity will be permitted that may compromise the School's commitment to the safety and the well-being of students taking precedence over all other considerations.
 Conditions that preclude working at the School include conviction of a controlled substance or sex offense, or a serious or violent felony.
-Additionally, should an employee, during his/her employment with the School, be charged or convicted of any offense, the employee must immediately report the charge or conviction to the Principal and the Human Resources Department.
+Additionally, should a staff member, during his/her employment with the School, be charged or convicted of any offense, the staff member must immediately report the charge or conviction to the Principal and the Human Resources Department.